Skip Global navigation and goto content

 Foodborne Illness Complaints

 Each year thousands of people become ill following the ingestion of contaminated or unwholesome food.
 The need to prevent food related illness by regulating the sanitary practices of food establishments is therefore an important part of the environmental health program.
-If you feel that you have experienced a food related illness, please contact our office at 321-633-2100, or complete the Florida Department of Health's Online Food and Waterborne Illness Complaint Form.
+If you feel that you have experienced a food related illness, please contact our office at 321-633-2100, or complete the Florida Department of Health's (DOH) Online Food and Waterborne Illness Complaint Form.

 Permit and Licensing Information

 Opening a new food facility, reopening a closed facility, remodeling an existing facility (under certain circumstances), or converting the type of food establishment/changing the level of food service provided requires a plan review.
-Complete the Florida Department of Health Plan Review Application Form and the Food Establishment Plan Review Guide and submit it with plans, supporting documents and fee for department review (details provided within the Plan Review Guide).
+Complete the DOH Plan Review Application Form and the Food Establishment Plan Review Guide and submit it with plans, supporting documents and fee for department review (details provided within the Plan Review Guide).
 Once you receive approval for your plan review, you must then submit Form DH4086 Application for Sanitation Certificate and appropriate fees to this department.
 Plan review approval and a Sanitation Certificate must be obtained prior to initial operation.
 Sanitation Certificates are not transferrable.
 Change of ownership requires approval as indicated above.
 Modifications to previously approved facilities must complete the plan review process prior to commencement of work.

 Fees and Bill Pay